About

 Clinical Approach

-My work is shaped by relational and family systems thinking, including Bowen Family Systems Theory.
+My work is shaped by relational and family systems thinking, including Bowen Family Systems Theory, along with experiential approaches that support deeper awareness and integration.
 This lens helps us understand how anxiety moves through relationships, how roles form, and how long-standing dynamics influence present-day decisions.
 Rather than isolating symptoms, we look at the larger system — internal and relational — that shapes them.

 I take an integrative approach grounded in evidence-based practice.
 Mindfulness and body-based awareness are core elements of my work.
-Insight matters, but integration matters more — the kind of change that shows up in real conversations, clearer boundaries, and daily life.
+Insight is important, but awareness also needs space to become something lived and practiced over time — in relationships, boundaries, communication, and everyday life.

 Education and Credentials